Liz Kendall: Social issues

 Kendall is a supporter of LGBT rights and voted for same sex marriage in 2013.
 Kendall said under her leadership the Labour Party would have worked with other centre-left parties to end the criminalisation of homosexuality across the world and spoke in favour of Michael Cashman becoming the UK's special envoy on LGBTI issues.

 She announced she was in favour of legislation on assisted dying in November 2024.
 Alongside the Labour government, she announced on 17 December 2024 that the WASPI women would not be compensated as "no evidence of financial loss had been given".

 Personal life

 Kendall was previously in a relationship with the actor and comedian Greg Davies.
 They ended their relationship a few months before the 2015 general election.
 In November 2021, Kendall announced she would take maternity leave in 2022 as she would be having a baby through surrogacy.
 Her son was born in January 2022.

-Kendall is currently in relationship with Old Etonian and global head of multi-asset solutions at Santander Asset Management, James Ind.
-She lives in Notting Hill in Victorian home purchased for £3.9 million in 2021.
+Kendall is currently in a relationship with Old Etonian and global head of multi-asset solutions at Santander Asset Management, James Ind.
+She lives in Notting Hill in a Victorian home purchased for £3.9 million in 2021.

 Kendall was sworn of the Privy Council on 6 July 2024, entitling her to be styled "The Right Honourable".